 Mark Savage replied to say he completely agreed, reaffirming what he’d said to me.

 But it did nothing to stop the Billy Fury Archive getting involved.

-By this point, and especially considering how matter-of-fact Mr Savage had been in saying it was the 80’s music press he was talking about, I started to wonder—especially considering that at the time of reading the article I had a stinking bout of gastro flu—if maybe the article hadn’t been read as closely by me as it should’ve been.
+By this point, and especially considering how matter-of-fact Mr Savage had been in saying it was the 80’s music press he was talking about, I started to wonder—especially as at the time of reading the article I had a stinking bout of gastro flu (too much information?)—if maybe the article hadn’t been read as closely by me as it should have.

-Had I inadvertently started something that had no reason to be started . . .
+Had I inadvertently started something that had no reason to begin . . .

 I went and had another read:

 ‘Still in thrall to punk, the NME and Melody Maker couldn’t work out what to make of this coiffed pop singer – the offspring of (in their view) the decidedly naff 60s pop star Marty Wilde, who happened to be co-writing all of her singles.’

 On the panicked verge of returning to Twitter fully prepared to tweet an apology that’d hopefully stem the steadily growing wave of disdain being directed Mr Savage’s way, I noticed the article date: it showed one after my initial tweet, meaning it had been amended to prevent further confusion.

 In the past I’ve tried unsuccessfully on Facebook to get the BBC’s attention re other articles; so for my money at least, a small example of Twitter’s superior Social Media reach.

 In the video below Marty’s ‘No!
 Dance With Me’ over footage from his ventures on the big screen.
 It starts with him wearing a ‘donkey jacket’ – a type of heavyweight working coat popular with teds, rockers, mods, bikers, punks, rockabillys and skinheads alike from the 60s all the way through to the late 80s when they apparently stopped being made.